Meetings, Meetings Everywhere

 A well-organized meeting also has a tremendous influence on the success of a team.
 In addition to the information sharing purpose, a team meeting also strengthens interpersonal bonds, improves communication and teamwork, increases team morale and satisfaction, and boosts productivity.
 All of these meeting byproducts enhance team effectiveness and success.

 A well-organized meeting also effectively allows management to address any pressing issues succinctly, informatively, and objectively.
 This presentation method provides participants the opportunity to form their own opinions regarding the information and comment when and where necessary.
 Furthermore, attendees are generally more receptive to information presented in well-organized meetings because they appreciate the time and effort put into the planning process.

-Most presenters claim that their meetings are organized and well-planned, regardless of the actual effectiveness, because stating the contrary would be self-defeating.
-To help presenters guarantee all prepared meetings are effective and successful, the following list identifies the most common characteristics of well-organized meetings.
+Most presenters claim that their meetings are organized and well planned, regardless of the actual effectiveness, because stating the contrary would be self-defeating.
+To help presenters guarantee that all prepared meetings are effective and successful, the following list identifies the most common characteristics of well-organized meetings.

 - A third-party employee is designated as the note-taker to record attendees, agenda progress, key decisions, future meetings, and action items.